Pages

 Anyway, we've done what we could, helping some people directly or planting seeds, showing what should be done and how, and most of all we've lived side by side with the least, working for them, which makes us always feel we're doing the right thing, so we leave fully aware we've dedicated 9 months of our family life to a good cause: it might not have been the best choice, but we've taken that step with the best intentions, for the sake of the least, not for us and we surely did some good.

-It's been tough, especially for the two adults, who, once again, didn't get it totally right, and for us as a family, quite battered by the tension, but at least it was a relatively short time, so we should be able to recover relatively soon, though it's going to be hard, not being mentally ready to start over again, given that the plans, as to times and satisfaction levels were quite different.
+It's been tough, especially for the two adults, who, once again, didn't get it totally right, and for us as a family, but at least it was a relatively short time, so we should be able to recover relatively soon, though it's going to be hard, not being mentally ready to start over again, given that the plans, as to times and satisfaction levels were quite different.

 Moreover, we're also leaving with good memories: of the people, the work, the experience of another part of the world, which is always so enriching (especially as it makes up for what the boys went through, so much so that most likely they will have gained more than what they might have lost); we lived in some desperate areas, but we also took in different cultural aspects and wonderful natural and historical sites of Guatemala, which we enjoyed in late November and early December, with the excuse of entertaining GrannyChiara (holiday pictures are coming soon, once we sort them).